kenshin171/mcInterviewAssignment/README.md

 ### Starting screen

-The starting screen where the user has no selected any currencies will be like the below screenshot.
+The starting screen where the user has not selected any currencies will be like the below screenshot.

 <kbd><img src="https://github.com/kenshin171/mcInterviewAssignment/blob/master/images/device-2017-09-23-161135.png" width="400"></kbd>